redconOne/my-site/content/blogs/MaximumDepthOfBinaryTree.md

 ## Closing

 Easy as that!
-We're working with more and more recursion as we're dealing with all these trees, so if it doesn't make sense yet keep working on those trees!
+We're working with more and more recursion as we deal with all these trees, so if it doesn't make sense yet keep working on those trees!
 Recursion is one of those things that is really scary right up until it isn't.
 Once you really wrap your head around it recursion will turn from something confusing and nightmareish to a super strong tool in your toolbelt!
-We have just a few more binary tree problems coming up before we get a short break from them, so hang in there as we prepare to tackle our next tree problem in
-<a href='../pathsum/'>**`LeetCode 112 - Path Sum`**</a>!See you then!
+We have just a few more binary tree problems coming up before we get a short break from them, so hang in there as we prepare to tackle our next tree problem in <a href='../pathsum/'>**`LeetCode 112 - Path Sum`**</a>!See you then!